-Lodestone is a peak on the Arthur Range in Kahurangi National Park.
-Rising to 1462 m, Lodestone is a great day walk from Flora car park, particularly for those seeking a quieter and shorter alternative to nearby Mt Arthur.
+Lodestone is a peak on the Arthur Range, in Kahurangi National Park.
+Rising to 1462 m, Lodestone is a great day walk from Flora car park, particularly if you are seeking a quieter and shorter alternative to nearby Mt Arthur.
 The summit offers breath-taking views of Tasman Bay and the Tasman Mountains.

 |Dog Access: Dogs are prohibited in Kahurangi National Park||Links to: Mt Arthur Track, Flora-Salisbury Track|

 |Length: 7.1 km (loop back to Flora car park)|